doubleunion/arooo/README.md

 Write specs!
 Yay!
 Especially for anything involving authorization walls.

-Run `rake db:test:prepare` after you pull or make any changes to the app, generally
+Run `rake db:test:prepare` after you pull or make any changes to the app, generally.

 Make sure `bundle exec rspec` passes before pushing your changes.